Rafik Djebbour: 2011–12

 Djebbour scored his first goal of the season with a last-minute winner in a thrilling home win 2–1 against Skoda Xanthi.
 Rafik's goal of the season came at a home win 2–1 against PAOK with an sublime header after an assist of Kevin Mirallas.
 His first European goal for Olympiakos came in a Champions League home win (3–1) against Borussia Dortmund.
 In the domestic league, he scored two goals in a 3–0 away win against Panionios.
 He also scored in a home win 2–1 against PAOK.
-He scored a goal in a 2–2 home draw against OFI Crete and a goal in a 1–1 home draw with Panathinaikos.
+He scored a goal in a 2–2 home draw against OFI and a goal in a 1–1 home draw with Panathinaikos.
 He also scored in a 2–0 home win against Panetolikos.
 His second European goal came in a 3–1 home win against Arsenal in a Champions League home game.
 He also scored a goal in a 2–0 home win against PAS Giannina.

 Djebbour scored a goal in a 7–2 home win against Asteras Tripoli.
 His third European goal of the season came in a 1–0 home win against Rubin Kazan in the Europa League.
 He also scored two goals in a 4–0 away win against PAS Giannina.
 Djebbour also scored in the Greek Cup Final in Olympiacos' win 2–1 against Atromitos.

 In all competitions, Djebbour made 31 appearances, scoring 12 goals in the Greek Superleague and 16 goals in all competitions.